ACL-Wide Policy and Guidance

 Download the Microsoft Word Document

-This policy, released September 2024, highlights the importance of consultation with Indian Tribes which was recognized in Executive Order (EO) 13175 in 2000, affirmed through Presidential Memoranda in 1994, 2004, 2009, and 2021, and strengthened through the Memorandum on Uniform Standards for Tribal Consultation signed on November 30, 2022.
+This policy, released September 2024, highlights the importance of consultation with Indian tribes, as recognized in Executive Order 13175 in 2000, affirmed through Presidential Memoranda in 1994, 2004, 2009, and 2021, and strengthened through the Memorandum on Uniform Standards for Tribal Consultation signed on November 30, 2022.
 The policy supports several key goals associated with ACL’s programs and policies, including ensuring they address the health and human service disparities of Indians, maximize access to critical health and human services, and advance or enhance the social, physical and mental health, and economic status of Indians.
-To achieve these goals, to the extent practicable and permitted by law, it is essential that Federally recognized Indian Tribes and ACL engage in open, continuous, and meaningful consultation.
+To achieve these goals, to the extent practicable and permitted by law, it is essential that federally recognized Indian tribes and ACL engage in open, continuous, and meaningful consultation.

 Adult Protective Services